brettz9/asyouwish/README.md

 "Addon" websites
 ==============

-These "addon" websites do not automatically gain additional privileges, though they will be able to request additional privileges upon load.
+AsYouWish allows websites to be run as "addons".
+While these "addon" websites do not automatically gain additional privileges, they will be able to request additional privileges upon load and they are loaded upon browser restart in a hidden window.
 Note that even if a site has only asked for "addon" privileges, one might still consider it as a privacy concern for a site to know when you are loading your browser and may add a performance load.